nghiant2710/docs/raspberrypi-python/content.md

-# What is Raspberrypi-python?
+# What is raspberrypi-python?

-The Python buildpack image for Python apps for Raspberry Pi.
+The Python buildpack image for Python apps for Raspberry Pi v1 & ZERO.

 # How to use this image